tanmaygadgil/CS5010-Group/Assignment6/UseMe.md

 10. sepia <image-name> <dest-image-name>
 11. gaussian-blur <image-name> <dest-image-name>
 12. sharpen <image-name> <dest-image-name>
+13. darken <increment_value> <image-name> <dest-image-name>

+The GUI application also supports all of the above operations.

 The main script of this application is run using the Main.java class found in the src/ folder